alexoltl/grass/README.md

  - "A snake in the grass" is about a person that will not be honest and will trick others.

-Grass is sometimes used as a slang term for cannabis (also called pot, weed, or marijuana) The Grass type (Japanese: くさタイプ Grass type) is one of the eighteen types.
+Grass is also sometimes used as a slang term for cannabis (also called pot, weed, or marijuana)

+### Pokemon

+The Grass type (Japanese: くさタイプ Grass type) is one of the eighteen types.
 Prior to changes in Generation IV, all damaging Grass-type moves were special, but they may now also be physical depending on the attack.
 Grass-type Pokémon are immune to Leech Seed.
 Grass-type Pokémon are immune to Leech Seed
 Starting in Generation VI, Grass-type Pokémon are immune to powder and spore moves and Effect Spore.Grass types are tied with Rock in having the most weaknesses out of all types with five.